 - The RC14001 Technical Specification and RCMS® Technical Specification are the only auditable documents.

-- As a minimum the headquarters (HQ) must be certified by the end of 2005.
+- As a minimum the headquarters (HQ) and an appropriate sample must be certified by the end of 2022.

 RC14001 requires a two stage certification process.
-Stage 1 is an Initial Visit addressing requirements in ISO/IEC Guide 66 (IAF Guidance on the Implementation of ISO/IEC Guide 66).
+Stage 1 is an Initial Visit addressing requirements in ISO/IEC 17021-1.
 Stage 2 is the certification audit and subsequent periodic audits.
 A review of the RC14001 documentation is required either during the initial visit or separately (off-site) prior to the certification audit.
 Companies may elect to conduct an RC14001 Pre-assessment in lieu of the Initial Visit.
 It is recommended, but not a mandatory requirement, that the time duration between the document review/readiness check/pre-assessment and the initial (certification) audit should not exceed 3 months.
 On-going periodic audits are to be carried out within a 6 or 12 month period from the date of the initial certification audit.
 An HQ audit must be included in each certification cycle, along with a sample group of individual sites (manufacturing facilities).

 RCMS® certification does not require an on-site initial visit.
 RCMS® certification requires an initial "document review" of the RCMS® documentation.
 Subsequently, an on-site certification audit is required.
 RCMS® does not require periodic review audits.
 Recertification of the RCMS® is required at the end of the 3rd year.
 A company may elect to conduct optional periodic audits and/or conduct an optional RCMS® pre-assessment prior to the certification audit.
 It is recommended that companies follow the same timeframe as RC14001, although it is not mandatory.
 There are no “periodic audits” (surveillance audits) required under RCMS® procedures, although a company may elect to perform them as an optional activity.
 An HQ audit must be included in each certification cycle, along with a sample group of individual sites (facilities).